ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 ![image](images/dc-timing-system-master.png)

-Figure 2: Timing System Master
+Figure: Timing System Master

-The beacon generator sends out the beacon event (code 0x7e) at a rate of event clock/215.
+The beacon generator sends out beacon events (code 0x7e) at a rate of event clock/215.
 When the next node receives the beacon it sends it immediately back to the master which measures the propagation delay of the beacon event.

+(dc-fanout)=
 #### Timing System Fan-Out

 In EVMs configured as fan-outs, beacons from the Timing System Master